 A hike to Alberta Falls in Rocky Mountain National Park never feels lonely.
 Yet despite its popularity, the place is worth every bit of effort.
 Two trails, both starting off the Bear Lake Road, further prove it.

-How to Hike to Alberta Falls: 2 Popular Trails in the Bear Lake Road Corridor in Rocky Mountain National Park
+Alberta Falls Hike: 2 Trails in the Bear Lake Road Corridor in Rocky Mountain National Park

-“The Alberta Falls hike is a must-do activity in Rocky Mountain National Park”.
+“The Alberta Falls Trail is a must-do hike in Rocky Mountain National Park”.
 This statement was enough to arouse my curiosity.
 Not thinking twice I had jotted down the name of the place.
 Weeks later while driving along the Bear Lake Road Corridor and sharing my itinerary with Roshan (my husband often doesn’t get bothered by any travel plans), I transmitted this interest to him.

 Yet unlike yours truly, when it comes to waterfalls, Roshan always wonders if they can compete with all the cascading wonders in Oregon.
 Although impressive in its own way, the Alberta Falls hike, unfortunately, didn’t quite live up to his expectations.

 Thundering into Glacier Creek, 30-foot Alberta Falls is not a place you can tramp to in 5 minutes.
-Waterfalls in the Columbia River Gorge in Oregon certainly have greater advantages in this department.
+(Waterfalls in the Columbia River Gorge in Oregon certainly have greater advantages in this area.)
 Yet the hike to Alberta Falls isn’t way too strenuous either.
 Furthermore, the gushing water that plunges into a gorge before streaming deeper into the woods is a stunning site to behold.

 The first time I came across the Alberta Falls hike, Alberta, a province in Canada, came to my mind.
 I was wondering if these two places had something in common.
 As it turned out, they don’t.